-While the exact origins of this plant are unknown, it can be found natively throughout southern Asia and much of Africa.
+While the exact origins of this plant are unknown, it can be found natively throughout southern Asia, India, Sri Lanka, Malaysia, Java, and West Africa.

 It has dozens of nicknames depending on the language, but the most common ones in English include: